zaphB/polyp/README.md

     rect(10).rotate(45) - text("hello world", dy=3)
 ```

-If this is saved in a text file `minimal.pls`, it can be compile with the command
+If this is saved in a text file `minimal.pls` it can be compile with the command

 ```
 polyp minimal.pls